How do you get lice?

 How long do lice bites itch?

-Each louse bite will itch for several days, so even after lice have been treated and removed, the itching may persist.
+Each louse bite (head lice bites) will itch for several days, so even after lice have been treated and removed, the itching may persist.
 Doctors often recommend an over-the-counter allergy medication to help ease the itching and reduce scratching.

-Itching is the most widely recognized symptom of lice, but it’s not always the first.
-Catching an infestation early often means being familiar with other lice symptoms as well:
+Itching is the most widely recognized symptom of lice, but it’s not always the first sign of lice.
+Catching an infestation early often means being familiar with other lice symptoms as well.
+Here’s how to tell if you have lice:

 - A tickling sensation on the scalp or skin — Many individuals can feel lice on their skin before itching sets in.
-If children comment about a tickling or crawling sensation on the scalp, investigate immediately.
+If children comment about head lice symptoms, such as a tickling or crawling sensation on the scalp, investigate immediately.

 - Sores on the scalp, neck, shoulders, or groin area — Intense scratching can lead to irritation and infection, which present as sores.

-- Bite marks — The allergens in lice bites often create raised, red marks on the skin.
+- Bite marks — The allergens in head lice bites often create raised, red marks on the skin which are typical signs of head lice.
 Head and pubic lice bites are most noticeable along the hairline.
 Body lice bites can be anywhere on the body.

 - Nits on hair shafts — Lice eggs are called “nits,” and head and pubic lice nits are glued to the base of hair shafts, near the scalp or skin.
 They are yellowish in color and extremely small.
 Head lice nits are often mistaken for dandruff, but they are much harder to remove than dandruff flakes.